tendermint/atom_one/README.md

 ### Rule 14.
 Inflation

-The inflation of additional ATOMs or PHOTONs to the Community Pool or designated Treasury DAO require a special inflation proposal type, and the threshold shall be 67% instead of the default 50%.
+The inflation of additional ATOMs or PHOTONs to the Community Pool or designated Treasury DAO require a special inflation proposal type, and will require a two thirds supermajority instead of the default 50%.

 The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the Cosmos Hub or its Constitution.

 ### Rule 15.
 The Tax System

 Tax proceeds are sent to the Community Pool.

 The tax rate is initially 2%, but can be increased up to 50% by governance vote.

 ## Part 4 Final Dispositions